Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 About the programme

-The master's program in art education studies is for those who have completed a bachelor's degree in art and aims to educate people for teaching, as well as to strengthen their skills and theoretical basis to share their knowledge in different fields.
-Emphasis is placed on students gaining an understanding and practical knowledge of the teacher's work.
+The Master's degree in Art Education is for those who have completed a bachelor's degree in art or other subjects and aims to educate people to teach, as well as to strengthen their skills and academic foundation for communicating their knowledge in different fields.

 Emphasis is placed on students gaining understanding and knowledge of the teacher's work, both theoretically and on the field.
 They can organize studies and study components based on current curricula and choose appropriate study materials, study and assessment methods.
 Teaching and communication are also examined in a wider context, and students are encouraged to present their own vision and ideas about art studies and learning opportunities in society.

-The art education department brings together a group of people from all art disciplines whose goal is to adopt and develop methods of art education with the widest possible social and ideological references.
+The Art Education Department brings together a group of people from diverse disciplines whose goal is to adopt and develop methods for art education with the broadest possible social and ideological implications.

 Admission requirements